Greenville SC holistic dentists discuss the importance of safe mercury amalgam removal

 - High-speed suction is used to minimize mercury exposure, and equipment is also used to capture mercury that is discharged as the filling is removed.

-- Protective gowns, covers, facial shields, and head coverings are worn by the dentist, the staff, and patient.
+- Protective gowns, covers, facial shields, and head coverings are worn by the dentist, the staff, and guest.
 This type of protection is needed, because substantial amounts of amalgam particles produced during the process may escape from suction devices.
-Particles can spread from the patient’s oral cavity, to his or her knee, and then to the chest, shoulders, and neck of the dentist and assistant.
+Particles can spread from the guest’s oral cavity, to his or her knee, and then to the chest, shoulders, and neck of the dentist and assistant.

 - Mercury is properly removed to comply with environmental- and public health-oriented regulations, and in-office purifiers are used to assure the air is free of amalgam particulates.